Lori Conkling, Global Head of Partnerships, YouTube TV and Google Fiber

 She holds a BA in English from Barnard College and an MA in English from Columbia University.

-Margaret Coady, Executive Director, Coach Foundation and Corporate Social Responsibility at Coach, Inc.
+Margaret Coady, Former Executive Director, Coach Foundation and Corporate Social Responsibility at Tapestry, Inc.

 Aria Finger, CEO & Chief Old Person, DoSomething.org; President, TMI